dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

   it's obfuscated by Python 3.6, it must run by Python 3.6.
 It doesn't work for Python 3.5

-* The obfuscated scripts are platform-dependent.
+* The obfuscated scripts are platform-dependent, here list all supported :ref:`Support Platforms`

 * If Python interpreter is compiled with Py_TRACE_REFS or Py_DEBUG, it will crash to run obfuscated scripts.